Questions and Inquiry: Speech Therapy Guide

-❓ Question resources
+❓ Question Resources

 Question-answer games, interrogative cards

-Access tools →Development of questions
+Access the tools →Development of Questions

-| Age | Question type | Example |
+| Age | Type of Question | Example |

 |---|---|---|

-| 18-24 months | Rising intonation | "Daddy gone?" (= has daddy left?) |
+| 18-24 months | Rising intonation | "Daddy gone?" (= is daddy gone?) |

 | 2-3 years | Where?
 What?
-What is it? | "What is that?", "Where is he?" |
+What is this? | "What is this?", "Where is he?" |

 | 3-4 years | Who?
 Is it? | "Who is it?", "Are you coming?" |